jmyers7/book/_sources/chapters/theory-to-practice.md

 ```
 &nbsp;

 In the figure on the right, there are seven bins, labeled $B_1,B_2,\ldots,B_7$.
 The number of bins can either be chosen explicitly by us, or we can let the computer choose the "optimal" number of bins based on some rule of thumb.
-Either way, the number $m$ of bins need not be $7$.
+Either way, the number $k$ of bins need not be $7$.

 Now, to draw the "binned" histogram, we put a rectangle on top of each bin: